The Spice of Life: 9 Great Health Benefits of Ginger Tea

 Spruce Up Your Ginger Tea

 If plain old ginger root tea isn't enough to tickle your fancy, try adding other flavors like lemon or cinnamon to the mix.
 Lemon ginger tea is a popular variety and all you need to do is add a few lemon slices or a dash of lemon juice to the recipe above.
 You can also brew masala chai tea, an Indian tea that features ginger slices, cardamom pods, black peppercorns, cinnamon sticks, and cloves.
-You can also blend ginger with spinach and juice to create a healthy smoothie.
+Add ginger to a health smoothie for added antioxidants.

 Ginger& Apple Spice Iced Tea Recipe